1nk0x01/1nk0x01.github.io/content/Write-ups/soc-tips/windows-logging.md

 Event Viewer has an intuitive user interface.
 The main screen is divided into three sections:

--  The pane on the left provides a hierarchical tree listing of the event log providers and they are called ( channels ).
+-  The pane on the left provides a hierarchical tree listing of the event log providers and they called ( channels ).
 -  The pane in the middle will either display a general overview and summary or the events specific to a selected channel.
 -  The pane on the right is the actions pane.